camunda/camunda-docs-manual/content/reference/bpmn20/tasks/task-markers.md

 ## JSON Collections with Multi-Instance Collections

 JSON Arrays that are created with Camunda SPIN can be used as Collections for a Multi-Instance Collection.
-Consider the following example
+Consider the following javascript example:

 ```javascript
 var collection = S('{ "collection" : ["System 1", "System 3"] }');